IbrahimAwadh21/Savvy-assessment-UI/README.md

   i also have done animation for it

-5- Create **three** button"Play" "Settings" "Quit" with hover effect and i have add picture to make it look like pixel shape andpointer appear in the right side of the button i also add audio lunch when you click the button
+5- Create **three** button"Play" "Settings" "Quit" with hover effect and i have add picture to make it look like pixel shape and pointer appear in the right side of the button i also add audio lunch when you click the button

 ###  UI Hierarchy